Tragedy and time had an eerie relationship to one another.

 With her hands behind her back, she stood up from her chair.

 On the wall, a camera captured her upper body.

 Atop the Stoller’s fin-like conning tower, a hatch opened to reveal a swiveling blue laser transmitter and receiver head, the size of a human body.
-This device synchronized with its equivalent from the Sacrosanct to establish a laser communication.
+This device synchronized with its equivalent from the Sacrosanct to establish a high-bandwidth laser communication through the ocean water.
 Stoller’s camera feed was transmitted to the Sacrosanct, and vice versa.
 Despite the sophisticated technology, the feed was poor.
 Both Captains saw each other’s screens tearing and blurring.
-Biomass density was high.
+Biomass density was high in these waters.

 “I am Captain Mirasol Fuentes of the Comrade Stoller.
 Imperial ship, you are in the territory of the Laborer’s Union of Ferris, Lyser and Solstice, allied with the free peoples of Campos Mountain.
-We can escort you to Imperial territory peacefully, but you must turn around.”
+We can escort you to Imperial territory peacefully, but you must turn around and vacate immediately.”